Parents, employers told to optimise registry of sexual offenders | Borneo Post Online

 This is to ensure the persons applying do not have records for sexual offences against children, she said, adding that the service is provided free.

-Meanwhile, Dr Wan Azizah, who is also Women, Family and Community Development Minister, said intervention programs to address social problems among children, or the Diversion Program, will be implemented in August in Sepang, Selangor, and Seremban and Port Dickson in Negeri Sembilan.
+Meanwhile, Dr Wan Azizah, who is also Women, Family and Community Development Minister, said intervention programmes to address social problems among children, or the Diversion Programme, will be implemented in August in Sepang, Selangor, and Seremban and Port Dickson in Negeri Sembilan.

-She said the project would be carried out to assess the suitability of the program, preparedness and capability of the resources involved and to provide room for improvement, prior to its implementation nationwide.
+She said the project would be carried out to assess the suitability of the programme, preparedness and capability of the resources involved and to provide room for improvement, prior to its implementation nationwide.

-She said the Diversion program is an alternative approach to handle children with conflict with the law without going through the existing justice system.
+She said the Diversion Programme is an alternative approach to handle children with conflict with the law without going through the existing justice system.

-“This program is made so that children found involved in minor crimes do not need to go through the remand process and imprisonment.
+“This programme is made so that children found involved in minor crimes do not need to go through the remand process and imprisonment.

 “We do not want to put them in a situation which can lead them to more serious crime because of their socialising when in prison,” she added. — Bernama